Novartis says trial results back Tasigna drug

-ZURICH (Reuters) - Novartis AG’s blood cancer drug Tasigna is better at treating a type of chronic myeloid leukemia than its older drug Glivec, according to data from two late-stage trials, boosting prospects for its oncology franchise.
+ZURICH, Dec 10 (Reuters) - Novartis AG’s blood cancer drug Tasigna is better at treating a type of chronic myeloid leukaemia than its older drug Glivec, according to data from two late-stage trials, boosting prospects for its oncology franchise.

 Novartis is hoping to convince doctors to switch patients to Tasigna to shield its sales once Glivec, one of its best-selling medicines, loses patent exclusivity in 2015.

-The latest data, which are being presented at the American Society of Hematology’s (ASH) annual meeting, examined the benefits of Tasigna in patients with Philadelphia chromosome-positive chronic myeloid leukemia.
+The latest data, which are being presented at the American Society of Hematology’s (ASH) annual meeting, examined the benefits of Tasigna in patients with Philadelphia chromosome-positive chronic myeloid leukaemia.

 Two-year data from the ENESTcmr trial showed patients who still had evidence of residual disease after long-term treatment with Glivec achieved undetectable levels of the disease after switching to Tasigna.